Microsoft buys game maker Activision Blizzard for about $70B

 Wall Street saw the acquisition as a big win for Activision Blizzard Inc. and shares soared 27% in early trading Tuesday, making up for losses over the past six months since California's discrimination lawsuit was filed.
 Shares of Microsoft slipped less than 1%.

-Microsoft, based in Redmond, Washington, said both acquisitions will help beef up its Xbox Game Pass game subscription service.
+“No way should the Federal Trade Commission and the U.S. Department of Justice permit this merger to proceed,” said a statement from Alex Harman, competition policy advocate for Public Citizen.
+“If Microsoft wants to bet on the ‘metaverse,’ it should invest in new technology, not swallow up a competitor.”

-Started in 1979 by former Atari Inc. employees, Activision has been behind games such as “Guitar Hero” and the “World of Warcraft” franchise.
+Started in 1979 by former Atari Inc. employees, Activision has created or acquired many of the most popular video games, from “Pitfall” in the 1980s to “Guitar Hero” and the “World of Warcraft” franchise.
 Kotick has been CEO since 1991.

 Microsoft said it expects the deal to close in the upcoming 2023 fiscal year, which starts in July.
 The Activision business unit would then report to Phil Spencer, who has led Microsoft's Xbox division and will now serve as CEO of Microsoft Gaming.